RobotComponents/RobotComponents-Documentation/docs/Robot Components/Code Generation/Dynamic Actions/Code.md

 ## **Description**

-[**Dynamic Action**]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Dynamic Actions/index.md %})**:**  This component defines manually an instruction or declaration for RAPID program module.
+[**Dynamic Action**]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Dynamic Actions/index.md %})**:**  This component defines manually an instruction or declaration for the RAPID program module.

 ## **Input Parameters**

-**Text (T):** Defines the content of the code line based on a string value.
+**Text (T):** Defines the content of the code based on a string value.
 An introduction to RAPID Programming can be found here: Introduction to RAPID or in the Technial Reference Manual of ABB Robotics.

-**Type (T):** Defines the type of the Code Line.
-Use 0 for adding a code line as instruction in the RPAID programm module.
-Use 1 for adding a code line as declaration in the RAPID program module.
+**Type (T):** Defines the type of the code.
+Use 0 for adding the code as instruction in the RPAID programm module.
+Use 1 for adding the code as declaration in the RAPID program module.

 ## **Output Parameters**